 After the shooting, there has been a surge in the media discussing the topic of gun violence, crimes committed with guns, and the top of gun control in America.
 The topic of gun control has sparked an outcry from citizens in the US and individuals from around the world who have an interest in protecting their own rights and the rights of their loved ones.
 Our original constitution in the US includes information regarding the 2nd Amendment which states we have the right to bear arms as citizens, also ridding government control over weapons for all citizens.

-There have been arguments for and against gun control on talk shows, news channels and in live debates and discussion with the president of the United States.
-One of the biggest arguments being made to stop gun control from happening is the US constitution and the 2nd Amendment itself, which is being brought to light by all individuals who support the right to bear arms and own the weapons of their choice.
-In the 2nd Amendment, it shares: ““A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
+There have been arguments for and against gun control on talk shows, news channels, and in live debates and discussions with the president of the United States.
+One of the biggest arguments being made to stop gun control from happening in the US constitution and the 2nd Amendment itself is being brought to light by all individuals who support the right to bear arms and own the weapons of their choice.
+In the 2nd Amendment, it shares: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 Knowing the right of the people of the United States shall not have their rights to keep and bear arms at all times is a major point being made to those who are supporting the gun control movements and acts currently in development.

 Understanding the impact of removing the 2nd Amendment may very well be revolutionary for the United States and its citizens, who are not all pleased with the discussion of removing our rights permanently.
 Knowing more about gun control and how it may affect you in the future is another way to ensure you are making the right decisions if you are asked to vote or speak on the subject.